 Narcissistic rage is just one component of NPD.
 Other conditions might also cause episodes similar to narcissistic rage, including:

 - paranoid delusion

 - depressive episodes

-A therapist or psychiatrist can diagnose NPD.
-There are no definitive tests.
-Instead, the healthcare provider will review the person’s health history as well behaviors and feedback from people around them.
+There are no definitive diagnostic tests.
+Instead, your healthcare provider will request and review your health history as well as behaviors and feedback from the people in your life.

 how NPD is diagnosed

-A mental health professional can determine if an individual has NPD based on:
+A mental health professional can determine if you have NPD based on:

 - reported and observed symptoms

 - physical exam to help rule out an underlying physical issue that could be causing symptoms